 UConn Community and Continuing Medical Education partners with various UConn Health Departments to offer programs tailored to complement the specific target audience needs and schedule through the following educational activities such as conferences, workshops; live virtual courses; enduring materials; and grand rounds.
 Content is based on evidence and changes according to ongoing needs assessments by UConn Health Department needs for internal quality improvement initiatives and community physician needs.

-UConn School of Medicine CME is accredited with Commendation by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+UConn School of Medicine CME is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 UConn CME strictly adheres to the ACCME Essential Areas and their Elements as its planning framework.
 All CME-certified programs are carefully planned so as to comply with their requirements.
 As such, the UConn office of Community and Continuing Medical Education embraces the Accreditation Council for Continuing Medical Education’s definition of CME:

 “Continuing medical education consists of educational activities which serve to maintain, develop, or increase the knowledge, skills, and professional performance and relationships that a physician uses to provide services for patients, the public, or the profession.
 The content of CME is that body of knowledge and skills generally recognized and accepted by the profession as within the basic medical sciences, the discipline of clinical medicine, and the provision of health care to the public” (2011).